jamaral14/data-centric-development-milestone-project-handover/README.md

 # Technologies Used

-* [Materialize] (http://archives.materializecss.com/0.100.2/)- This project used Materialize to implement semantic web design markup.
+* [Materialize](http://archives.materializecss.com/0.100.2/)- This project used Materialize to implement semantic web design markup.

 * [Materializecss](http://archives.materializecss.com/0.100.2/)- I have used Materializecss  for styling the site.